mlrun/mlrun/docs/concepts/model-monitoring.md

 ```
 {admonition} Note
 Model monitoring is currently in Tech Preview status.
-Future releases will not support backwards compatibility.
+Migrating from 1.7.0 to later versions will not maintain backwards compatibility.
 ```

 **In this section**